-This guidance relates to regulation M24 (for old curriculum trainees Regulation M64).
-You must discuss your thoughts about the dissertation with your educational supervisor, who will need to sign off your proposal and confirm that you have adequate resources, support and training.
+There is no need to submit an outline proposal to the Faculty if you intend later to submit 'equivalent evidence' (such as a MSc dissertation) but it is good practice for all trainees to write such a proposal.
+You must discuss your thoughts about the dissertation with your educational supervisor, who will need to sign off your proposal and confirm that you have adequate resources, support, and training.
 They will be an important source of professional advice and an important link with the management structure of your employing organisation.
-If your study will involve access to workers and workplaces you will be advised about what is feasible within the organisation.
+If your study will involve access to workers and workplaces your supervisor will advise you about what is feasible within the organisation.
 You can identify and discuss any ethical issues and ensure that the necessary resources will be made available to you.